D-Hazz/cofilab/README.md

 Collaborate.
 Fund.
 Earn.
 Bitcoin Lightning for collaborative work and financing.

-## 1. Présentation
+## 1. Overview

-CoFiLab est une plateforme de collaboration et de financement décentralisé.
-Elle connecte les créateurs, développeurs et financeurs autour d’un modèle simple : chaque tâche accomplie est validée, mesurée, tracée et rémunérée automatiquement en Bitcoin via Breez SDK.
+CoFiLab is a decentralized collaboration and financing platform.
+It connects creators, developers, and funders through a simple mechanism: every completed task is validated, measured, tracked, and paid automatically in Bitcoin through the Breez SDK.

-CoFiLab réunit trois piliers :
+CoFiLab is built on three pillars:

-1. Collaboration entre talents
+1. Talent-driven collaboration
-2. Financement ouvert, anonyme ou public
+2. Open, anonymous or public financing
-3. Rémunération instantanée sur Lightning Network
+3. Instant Lightning Network payments

 CoFiLab = co-freelancing + co-financing.